odoo/documentation/accounting/localizations/mexico.rst

 .. image:: media/mexico13.png
    :align: center

-Yo must go to the Fiscal Position configuration and set the proper code (it is the first 3 numbers in the name) for example for the test one you should set 601, it will look like the image.
+You must go to the Fiscal Position configuration and set the proper code (it is the first 3 numbers in the name) for example for the test one you should set 601, it will look like the image.